Soft, tall, fluffy, and easy to make, these vegan pancakes are the best pancakes you'll ever have.

 Tip: pancakes should be cooked on a hot pan but on low heat, to prevent them from burning outside and being still wet on the inside.

 Tip: You can make pancakes as large or as small as you desire.
 I like to scoop the pancake batter into the pan with my ¼ cup measuring cup (that is about 45 to 55 grams of batter per pancake).

 When golden brown on both sides your pancakes should be ready.

-Serve with a piece of vegan butter and a generous amount of 100% maple syrup.
-They are also delicious with some fresh berries.
+Serve with a piece of vegan butter and pour a generous amount of 100% maple syrup.
+They are also delicious with fresh berries.